-3.2 ENADID and EMIF as alternatives
+ENADID and EMIF as Alternatives

-We next consider whether either of the other two datasets with complete geographic coverage of sending and receiving locations compares as well with these Census distributions.
-We begin with the Encuesta Nacional de la Dinámica Demográfica (ENADID), which reports each migrant's state of residence in the U.S. in addition to their source location.
-The question identifying migrants is similar to the one in the Mexican Census, and it allows us to observe migrants who left for the U.S. between August 2009 and August 2014.
-Figure 3 Panel (a) is constructed analogously to Figure 1, and compares the distribution of destination states among migrants in the ENADID who left during 2009-2014 to the 2014 ACS.
-The ENADID destination measure performs reasonably well, but there are important ways in which the MCAS data in Figure 1 align more closely with the baseline ACS distribution.
-First, Figure 3 Panel (a) includes only 41 U.S. states, as there are ten U.S. states that were not reported as the destination for any migrants observed in the ENADID.
-Second, the figure shows that the distribution aligns closely for large-population states such as Texas and California, but there is noticeably more disagreement between the two data sources for mid-range population states (those with log shares between -4 and -6).
-The MCAS data matched very closely in this range; larger differences from the ACS were observed only for very small states that the ENADID omits entirely.
-These differences highlight the primary shortcoming of the ENADID: a much smaller sample of migrants than in the MCAS database.
+We next consider whether either of the other two data sets with complete geographic coverage of sending and receiving locations compares as well with these census distributions.
+We begin with the Encuesta Nacional de la Dinámica Demográfica (ENADID), which reports each migrant's state of residence in the United States in addition to his/her source location.
+The question identifying migrants is similar to the one in the Mexican Census, and it allows us to observe migrants who left for the United States between August 2009 and August 2014.
+Panel a of Fig. 3 is constructed analogously to Fig. 1 and compares the distribution of destination states among migrants in the ENADID who left during 2009-2014 to the 2014 ACS.
+The ENADID destination measure performs reasonably well, but the MCAS data in Fig. 1 align more closely with the baseline ACS distribution in important ways.
+First, panel a of Fig. 3 includes only 41 U.S. states, because 10 U.S. states were not reported as the destination for any migrants observed in the ENADID.
+Second, the figure shows that the distribution aligns closely for large-population states, such as Texas and California, but noticeably more disagreement exists between the two data sources for mid-range population states (those with log shares between -4 and -6).
+The MCAS data match very closely in this range; larger differences from the ACS are observed only for very small states that the ENADID omits entirely.
+These differences highlight the primary shortcoming of the ENADID: a much smaller sample of migrants than in the MCAS database.15

-Figure 3 Panel (b) provides a comparison of source states analogous to Figure 2 Panel (a), using the ENADID in place of the MCAS.
+Panel b of Fig. 3 provides a comparison of source states analogous to panel a of Fig. 2, using the ENADID in place of the MCAS.
 Again, the ENADID performs reasonably well, although the share comparisons are not as tightly clustered around the 45-degree line as are the observations using the MCAS data, likely resulting from the ENADID's smaller sample size.
-Appendix Figures A-2 and A-3 present analogous comparisons using the EMIF.
-The EMIF performs no better than the ENADID data, and the EMIF destination distribution is much less consistent with the ACS.
-Because the ENADID appears to be the best survey option, we focus our remaining comparisons on the MCAS and ENADID data.
+Figs. S2 and S3 (Online Resource 1) present analogous comparisons using the EMIF.
+The EMIF performs no better than the

-&lt;sup>15The different number of covered migrants is not surprising as the sample size for the ENADID is calibrated to ensure accurate reporting of domestic fertility rates rather than migration rates.
+15 The different number of covered migrants is not surprising because the sample size for the ENADID is calibrated to ensure accurate reporting of domestic fertility rates rather than migration rates.
 We thank Fernando Riosmena for helpful discussion on the design of the ENADID.